strongloop/grunt-loopback-sdk-angular/README.md

   app = module.exports = loopback(),
   started = new Date();

-//create an 'appReady' callback handler so code that exports this file can know when the full loopback service is configured
+//create an 'appReady' callback handler so code that imports this file can know when the full loopback service is configured

 var onReadyCallbacks = [];
 app.onReady = function(cb) {